Alexander of Hales in the Dallas Medieval Texts and Translations

 For this reason, Dallas Medieval Texts and Translation has commissioned an edition of the Glossa which will, within a few years, make the entirety of the Glossa available in English translation, with facing Latin texts and scholarly introductions.
 The Collegio San Bonaventura dei Fratri Editori di Quaracchi has generously agreed to allow the Dallas series to reprint its four-volume edition of the Glossa, which appeared in the years 1951–1957.

-This project is being coordinated by Professors Boyd Taylor Coolman (Boston College) and Ian Levy (Providence College).
-It would not have been possible without the dedication of Dr. Lydia Schumacher (King’s College, London), who conceived the project and negotiated the details of its realization.
+This project is being coordinated by Professors Boyd Taylor Coolman (Boston College), Ian Levy (Providence College), and Aaron Gies (Saint Bonaventure University).
 The following scholars have agreed to contribute volumes:

 - Book II, dist.
 26–44: Andrew Dunning (The British Library)